pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/components.md

 ---
-title: "Components"
+title: "Intro to Pulumi: Component Resources"
 meta_desc: A component resource is a logical grouping of resources.
+Learn how to author a new component resource, create child resources, and more in this guide.
 menu:
   intro:
     parent: resources